 To the extent that we make sales through one or more underwriters or agents in at-the-market offerings, we will do so pursuant to the terms of a sales agency financing agreement or other at-the-market offering arrangement between us and the underwriters or agents.
 If we engage in at-the-market sales pursuant to any such agreement, we will issue and sell common units through one or more underwriters or agents, which may act on an agency basis or on a principal basis.
 During the term of any such agreement, we may sell common units on a daily basis in exchange transactions or otherwise as we agree with the underwriters or agents.
 The agreement will provide that any common units sold will be sold at prices related to the then prevailing market prices for such securities.
 Therefore, exact figures regarding proceeds that will be raised or commissions to be paid cannot be determined at this time.
-Pursuant to the terms of each such agreement will be set forth in more detail in the applicable prospectus supplement and any related free writing prospectus.
+Pursuant to the terms of the agreement, we also may agree to sell, and the relevant underwriters or agents may agree to solicit offers to purchase, blocks of common units.
+The terms of each such agreement will be set forth in more detail in the applicable prospectus supplement and any related free writing prospectus.
 In the event that any underwriter or agent acts as principal, or broker-dealer acts as underwriter, it may engage in certain transactions that stabilize, maintain, or otherwise affect the price of common units.
 We will describe any such activities in the prospectus supplement or any related free writing prospectus relating to the transaction.